-Easy Chia Jam – A healthy alternative to jam packed full of goodness with the fruit of your choice and nutritious chia seeds.
-No cooking required, just leave in the fridge to thicken!
+This easy no cook chia jam makes a healthy low sugar alternative to standard jam!
+It is packed full of goodness with the fruit of your choice and nutritious chia seeds.
+No cooking required - just leave in the fridge to thicken!
 Chia jam is much lower in sugar than normal jam and you can also easily make it refined sugar free.
 This makes it perfect for kids and of course it is gluten free too!

 Chia jam isn't jam as we know it in the traditional sense, so it requires no lengthy cooking over a hot stove, no added pectin and no added refined sugar!
 In addition the nutritious chia seeds are packed full of omega 3's, a good source of calcium and fibre.